damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 ![See how storage is being used in GitLab 8.16](/images/8_16/storage_usage.png){: .shadow}

-Thanks to this month's MVP Markus Koller for contributing this feature!
+Thanks to this month's MVP [Markus Koller](https://gitlab.com/toupeira) for contributing this feature!

 ## GitLab Runner

 We are also releasing GitLab Runner 1.10 today.
-Most interesting changes:
+The most interesting changes:

 - Add termination grace period for Kubernetes executor [!383](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/merge_requests/383)
 - Add configuration options for Kubernetss resource requests [!391](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/merge_requests/391)